-Columbia University's Business School Israeli lecturer Prof. Shai Davidi, who gained attention for his vocal opposition to pro-Palestinian protests on campus, was temporarily barred from entering the university’s premises after he was accused of harassment.
+Columbia University's Business School Israeli lecturer Prof. Shai Davidai, who gained attention for his vocal opposition to pro-Palestinian protests on campus, was temporarily barred from entering the university’s premises after he was accused of harassment.

-Prof. Davidi claimed he has become a target and is being discriminated against because of his stance against anti-Israeli demonstrations on campus.
+Prof. Davidai claimed he has become a target and is being discriminated against because of his stance against anti-Israeli demonstrations on campus.
 According to him, the university has not taken action against protesters who used inflammatory language on campus.

 The institution stressed the restrictions didn’t affect his status as a lecturer or his salary and explained that he must complete a workplace behavior course before he can fully return to his duties.